 Climate change impacts, including sea level rise, more frequent and intense storm events, and increased flooding and erosion, affect both open coastal areas and inland waterways in California.
-The subject facilities are located on the Calaveras River on the waterward side of the nearby levee (Climate Central Risk Zone Map, https://ss2.climatecentral.org, accessed 4/17/2023) and in a tidally influenced site both vulnerable to flooding at current sea levels and at a higher risk of flood exposure given projected scenarios of sea level rise.
+The leased facilities are located on the Sacramento River in a tidally influenced site vulnerable to flooding at current sea levels at a higher risk of flood exposure given projected scenarios of sea level rise.

 The California Ocean Protection Council updated the State of California Sea-Level Rise Guidance in 2018 to provide a synthesis of the best available science on sea level rise projections and rates.
 Commission staff evaluated the "high emissions," "medium-high risk aversion" scenario to apply a conservative approach based on both current emission trajectories and the lease location and structures.
-The San Francisco tide gauge was used for the projected sea level rise scenario for the region as listed in Table 1.
+The San Francisco tide gauge was used for the projected sea level rise scenario for the lease region as listed in Table 1.